top of page

 On the left: Land of the Lenni-Lenape, 2013 Autumn Drive, Chadds Ford, PA, by likeaduck, License: CC-BY-2.0.
 On the right: Nanticoke Lenni-Lenape PowWow 2014, image by Larry Wilder, License: CC-BY-2.0

-Birmingham MM and members of the WCARRP were incredibly blessed to have had the opportunity to welcome and get to know "our" family--they inspired us by their example of perseverance in exceedingly difficult circumstances and enriched our lives with their good humor, singing, and friendship.
+Birmingham MM and members of the WCARRP have been incredibly blessed to have had the opportunity to welcome and get to know these newcomers, who have inspired us by their example of perseverance in exceedingly difficult circumstances and enriched our lives with their friendship.

 On the left: Youth in our Peace Center.